-Robert also has a particular interest in dental negligence and is instructed on around 50 dental cases which are litigating currently.
+Robert also has a particular interest in dental negligence.
 His work covers a wide range of high value cases involving failure to treat periodontal disease, misdiagnosis of caries, negligent loss of an evulsed teeth, negligent orthodontic treatment, occlusal problems, as well as negligently performed root canal treatments and crowning of teeth.
 He is also experienced in advising on issues of consent and also contributory negligence in dental claims.
 In June 2018, Robert represented the claimant at the Royal Courts of Justice and obtained the highest ever reported damages award in a dental negligence case.

 Recent notable clinical negligence cases include: